 Unemployment Rate by Province

-The 60 to 64 years age group has the highest unemployment rate among workers over the age of 24 years, 8.1%.
-The unemployment rates for all older age groups, age 55 years and over, experienced decreases in their associated unemployment rates.
-The 55 to 59 years age group had the greatest decrease of 1.3 percentage points, falling from 5.9% to 5.6%, whereas both the 60 to 64 and 65 years and over groups shrunk by 0.3 percentage points.
+The 60 to 64 years age group has the highest unemployment rate (7.1%) among workers over the age of 24 years in 2019, however this rate represents a decrease of 1 percentage point from 8.1% in 2018.
+The unemployment rates for older worker age groups, age 55 years and over, experienced increases in their associated unemployment rates.
+The 55 to 59 years age group increased by 0.5 percentage points, growing from 5.6% to 6.1% and the 65 years and over groups increased by 0.4 percentage points.

-The lowest unemployment rate in Nova Scotia was among those aged 25 to 59 years at 6.1%.
+The lowest unemployment rate in Nova Scotia was among those aged 25 to 54 years and 55 to 59 years, each at 6.1%.

 Location of Study